varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 **Sybil Resistance Mechanism** a way to define who is the block author to defend against user creating a large number of pseudo anonymous identities to gain a disproportional advantages influence over the set system.

-**Prof of work** (or PoW) a node has to go trough a very difficult computation problem, in simple therm is finding a NONCE (A nonce is an abbreviation for "number only used once") that generates a SHA with the given number of zeros.
+**Prof of work** (or PoW) a node has to go trough a very difficult computation problem, in simple terms is finding a NONCE (A nonce is an abbreviation for "number only used once") that generates a SHA with the given number of zeros.
 Some blockchain make this problem harder or easy in order to change the **block time** is how long it takes to block to publish.

 **Chain Selection** bitcoin and ethereum use **Nakamoto Consensus** a combination of prof of work and longest chain role.
 Whichever node who has the longest chain is going to be the chain that they use.